quocbdo/chuck/README.md

+"Chuck Norris doesn't use web standards as the web will conform to him."

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>